Sir Alexander Baynham (1459-1524)

 Here Alexander would have been taught law, using moots and rote learning.

-Alexander was knighted by Richard on 24th July 1482, in Scotland.
+Alexander was knighted by Richard on 24th July 1482, ‘in Scotland, near Berwick’ – most probably at the army’s camp site at Hutton Field.

 Alexander’s knighthood is recorded in a book of those knights who were made between 1413 and 1625, as compiled by Roger Glover (d.1588) – in the list for 1482, headed ‘Bannerettes made in Scotland the 24th day of July Anno Dmi 1482 … by the Duke of Gloucester’ in which he appears at number 13 of the 14 ‘Knights made the same day by the said Duke’.

-Later in 1482 Alexander was appointed Sheriff of Gloucestershire for the first of four times – on 5th November, recorded as ‘Alexander Baynam knt’.
+Later in the same year, Alexander was appointed Sheriff of Gloucestershire for the first of six times – on 5th November 1482, late in the reign of King Edward IV.
+He was recorded as ‘Alexander Baynam knight’.

 This Patent Roll entry for 30th (sic) February 1484 contains a “Pardon to Alexander Baynham, knight, late Sheriff of Gloucester, of all offences committed by him, all escapes of felons and all fines, amercements, issues, debts, accounts and arrears due from him to the king”.